- Race Information

 His barn topped the $6 million mark in earnings in 1998 ($6,447,301), 2003 ($6,262,447), and 2004 ($6,009,234)

-His 2009 stakes triumphs included a victory in the Grade 1 Oak Leaf Stakes with Blind Luck, and a win in the Grade 2 $250,000 Royal Heroine Mile with Tuscan Evening, and a triumph in the Grade 2 Del Mar Derby with Rendezvous.
+His 2009 stakes triumphs included a victory in the Grade 1 Oak Leaf Stakes with Blind Luck, a win in the Grade 2 $250,000 Royal Heroine Mile with Tuscan Evening, and a triumph in the Grade 2 Del Mar Derby with Rendezvous.

 Has trained many other major stakes winners, including: Event of the Year (winner of the Jim Beam Stakes and El Camino Real Derby in 1998), Somethinaboutlaura (A Gleam Handicap, 2006-2007); Chocolate Candy (El Camino Real Derby and California Derby, 2009), Bwana Bull (El Camino Real Derby and California Derby, 2007); Skipshot (Swaps Stakes, 2010), Trickey Trevor (Churchill Downs Handicap, 2006), Adreamisborn (Longacres Mile, 2004; Stanford Breeders’ Cup Handicap, 2005); Ninebanks (San Francisco Breeders’ Cup Mile, 2003; Golden Gate Breeders’ Cup Handicap, 2003), Yougottawanna (El Camino Real Derby, 2002; Seabiscuit Breeders’ Cup Handicap, 2004-2005), Fleet Lady (El Encino Stakes and La Canada Stakes, 1998); City to City (Providencia Stakes, 2010), and Variety Road (William P. Kyne Handicap, 1990-91; Tanforan Handicap, 1988).

 Shares the Northern California record for most wins by a trainer on a single card, five, with Ace Gibson and Walter Greenman.
-Hollendorfer has won five races on a card three times – once at Golden Gate Fields (May 1, 1986) and twice at Bay Meadows (Jan.
+Hollendorfer has won five races on a card three times – once at Golden Gate Fields (May 1, 1986) and twice at now defunct Bay Meadows (Jan.
 23, 1997, and May 26, 2004).
 Greenman established the record at Bay Meadows on Nov.
 25, 1970, and Gibson equaled the mark at Golden Gate Fields on Feb.
 24, 1971.

 Had a streak of eight consecutive winners in 1996.